callanwong/spotify-streaming-analysis/README.md

 [Click here to view the full notebook](Spotify_2023_Streaming_Analysis%20(1).ipynb)

 ## About Me
-Data analytics senior with music production background, applying data skills to understand entertainment industry dynamics.
+CSUN senior majoring in Business Analytics, minoring in Marketing.
+Combining data analytics and music production background to explore entertainment industry dynamics.